Vidiprinter: BBC

 Since the earliest days of Grandstand a live feed of the day's football results as they came in has been a regular fixture on BBC Television on Saturday afternoons during the football season.
-Initially this came in the form of a live shot of the Teleprinter with the presenter standing next to the printer reading out and interpreting the results as they came in.
-By the start of the 1980s, a live shot of the printer had been replaced by an on-screen computerised version and was renamed the vidiprinter but the letter-by-letter typing format continued until the end of the 2000–01 season.
+This came in the form of a live shot of the Teleprinter with the presenter standing next to the printer reading out and interpreting the results as they came in.
+The start of the 1980s saw the live shot of the printer replaced by an on-screen computerised version, and it was renamed as the vidiprinter but the letter-by-letter typing format continued until the end of the 2000–01 season.
 The teleprinter/vidiprinter was on-screen for six to eight minutes at full-time, from just after 4:40 pm until enough of the major results were in to provide the full classified check at around 4:50 pm, although match reports often appeared between the end of the vidiprinter sequence and the classified check.
 Late goal flashes were omitted from the feed to ensure that only results were shown once the results started to come in.
 In January 1999, the BBC started to display the vidiprinter at the bottom of the screen during the half-time scores sequence although generally only during the first part of this sequence, i.e. just when the Premier League reports were shown.
 From this time, the late goal flashes started to appear during the vidiprinter sequence in Final Score, which was now generally onscreen for more than ten minutes, from around 4:45 pm until 5 pm because by now half time intervals at Premier League and Football League matches had been extended from 10 to 15 minutes.